-Why Data Scientists Should Keep One Eye on Quantum Computing - YaNoticias
+Why Data Scientists Should Keep One Eye on Quantum Computing - YANoticias

 Global Implications

 Quantum computing’s advancements could induce sweeping changes across global industries.
 For example, in cryptography, widely used encryption methods could become obsolete, necessitating new approaches to cybersecurity.
-Similarly, sectors like pharmaceuticals and logistics stand to benefit from enhanced capabilities in modeling complex systems and optimizing intricate processes.
+Similarly, sectors like pharmaceuticals and logistics stand to benefit from enhanced capabilities in modelling complex systems and optimising intricate processes.

 Science and Technology